 Where particle size and performance really matters, Upperton have the expertise

-Spray drying is now recognised as the best technology for engineering next generation dry power formulations with the correct aerodynamic properties needed for successful inhalation, which includes both nasal and pulmonary delivery.
+Spray drying is recognised as the primary technology for engineering next generation dry power formulations with the correct aerodynamic properties needed for successful inhalation, which includes both nasal and pulmonary delivery.

-Particle engineering is at the core of formulation development, especially for dry powder inhalers or nasal sprays, where the aerosolisation of the powder is key to delivery of the therapeutic to the target site.
+Particle engineering is at the core of formulation development, especially for dry powder inhalers (DPI) or nasal sprays; where the aerosolisation of the powder is crucial to successful delivery of the therapeutic to the target site.

-Powder and product characterisation are key for inhaled formulations, and Upperton has a range of analytical capabilities to support development activities, including;
+Powder and product characterisation are key for inhaled formulations.
+Upperton has a range of analytical capabilities to support development activities, including:

 - Particle size by laser diffraction